Hanhuka/so_long_linux/README.md

 ## Project Rules
   * Ther player must be able to move in the X & Y axis.
   * When running the program we must add a map file as an argument
-  * The map can only be composed of 5 characters
+  * The map can only be composed of 5 characters: Wall (1), Floor (0), Starting position (P), Collectible (C) and Exit (E).
+As part of the bonus I've added enemies so I used an 'X' for their starting position.
   * The map must contain 1 exit, at least 1 collectible, and 1 starting position to be valid.
   * If the map contains duplicate characters (exit/start), an error message should be displayed.
   * The map must be rectangular.